jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: Opaque {+ @smart_qualid }

    This command accepts the :attr:`global` attribute.
-By default, the scope of :cmd:`Opaque` is limited to the current section or file.
+By default, the scope of :cmd:`Opaque` is limited to the current section or module.

    This command has an effect on unfoldable constants, i.e. on constants defined by :cmd:`Definition` or :cmd:`Let` (with an explicit body), or by a command